 Our unit was manufactured in July 2021; you can see the label here.

 The Sony X95J is a great TV with an amazing local dimming feature.
-It delivers an impressive overall experience, but there are a few oddities that stand out as potential deal-breakers for some buyers.
+It delivers an impressive experience, but there are a few oddities that stand out as potential deal-breakers for some buyers.

 The Sony X95J is slightly better than the Sony X90J.
 The X95J has much better reflection handling, better viewing angles, and a better local dimming feature.
 The X95J is also much brighter, and small highlights stand out better in HDR.
 The X90J, on the other hand, has better native contrast and better black uniformity, with less cloudiness in dark scenes.